Anthony Stokes

-Anthony Christopher Stokes (born 25 July 1988) is an Irish professional footballer, who plays as a striker.
-He was also an Irish international, having played at the under-21, team B and Republic of Ireland national football team.
+Anthony Christopher Stokes (born 25 July 1988) is an Irish former professional footballer who played as a striker.

-He began his senior career with Arsenal, and established himself with a successful loan spell with Falkirk in 2006, scoring 14 goals in 16 SPL games.
+He began his senior career with Arsenal in the English Premier League, and established himself with a successful loan spell with Falkirk in 2006, scoring 14 goals in 16 Scottish Premier League games.
 He then signed for Sunderland in a £2 million deal, but struggled to hold down a place in the Sunderland first team.
 He moved back to Scottish football when Hibernian signed him for £500,000 in August 2009, and he scored over 20 goals in his only full season there.
 Stokes then moved to boyhood heroes Celtic for a fee of around £1.2 million.
 He played regularly for Celtic under the management of Neil Lennon and enjoyed success, but fell out of favour under Ronny Deila.
-In the latter part of the 2015–16 season he was loaned to Hibernian, who he helped win the 2015–16 Scottish Cup.
+In the latter part of the 2015–16 season, he was loaned to Hibernian, who he helped win the 2015–16 Scottish Cup.